These are the 13 best leg exercises for leg hypertrophy (muscle growth).

 Grab dumbbells in your hands and stand in front of a sturdy bench/box slightly below your knee height.
 While keeping your body straight, step onto the bench one leg at a time until both feet are flat on the surface and you stand straight.
 Then, return each leg to the ground, stepping down one leg at a time.
 Alternate each leg for each rep to make sure each leg is doing the same workload.

 The cable pull-through isolates your glutes to make them stronger and bigger.
-The glutes are the largest muscle in your body, so performing this movement will carry over to big compound movements like squats.
+The glutes are the largest muscle in your body, so performing this movement will carry over to big compound movements like squats or deadlifts, particularly at the lockout part of the lift.
 Also, this exercise requires a hip hinge, making it excellent for preparing you for other hip-hinge workouts, such as the deadlift and Romanian deadlift (RDL).

 Benefits of Cable Pull-Through